 - Contacts are saved in your directory for quick access from anywhere when it’s time for a huttle.

 - Jabber and Skype for Business will not play nicely together out of the box, unless you’ve integrated the two vendor environments, you end up with isolated user communities.

 - You’ll often have to configure your environment for multi-vendor alignment so that you don’t have overlapping audio, video, voice and content share channels.
-Examples of the conflicts and configurations in this article.

 - BlueJeans is a centralized software conferencing solution with plug and play capabilities and interoperability with virtually everything.